sidthebuilder/-NeuroSim-Engine/README.md

 This project was originally inspired by BlackJar72's CharacterEngine.
 Major sections have been **restructured**, **extended**, and **professionally maintained** under a new development approach.

-This repository uses the **MIT License** — you are free to use, modify, and distribute this project with proper attribution.
+This repository uses the **MIT License** you are free to use, modify, and distribute this project with proper attribution.

 © 2025 Shashank (sidthebuilder)

 MIT License — Attribution required for any reuse or remix of this project.
 Original concept credit: BlackJar72 (partial design influence only)

-yaml
-Copy
-Edit

 ---